 Located on the eastern side of the Dampier Peninsula, Cygnet Bay Pearl Farm is an icon of Australia’s pearling industry.
 The bay’s tidal creeks and sandy banks are prime oyster territory along with the coast’s many points.
-Rocky shores line the bay and the views of nearby islands are spectacular.
+Rocky shores line the bay, and the views of nearby islands are spectacular.

 Ardyaloon – One Arm Point

-The Aboriginal Community of Lombadina welcomes visitors to explore their traditions and amazing location on Thomas Bay.
+The Aboriginal Community of Lombadina welcomes visitors to explore their traditions and amazing locations on Thomas Bay.
 Soak in the beauty of white sand beaches and try your luck at spotting humpback whales in the distance.
 The Community hosts immersive tours to try your hand at mud crabbing, kayaking, or traditional fishing.

-Follow an unsealed road north of Beagle Bay and you’ll arrive at Pender Bay, a hotspot for humpback whales and remote camping.
+Follow an unsealed road north of Beagle Bay, and you’ll arrive at Pender Bay, a hotspot for humpback whales and remote camping.
 Explore the 4WD tracks and incredible beaches surrounding this rugged stretch of coast.
-Stay at Whale Song Campground and be sure to stop into Kimberley Wild Gubinge to taste a superfood plum unique to Australia.
+Stay at Whale Song Campground, and be sure to stop into Kimberley Wild Gubinge to taste a superfood plum unique to Australia.

 On the same 4WD track from Beagle Bay to Pender Bay, you’ll find Middle Lagoon, another stop for the picturesque wilderness.
 Spend the day relaxing on the beach or dropping a line in the water.
-Camping and limited accommodation options are available at low-impact coastal camp Nature’s Hideaway.
+Camping and limited accommodation options are available at the low-impact coastal camp Nature’s Hideaway.